kyleb000/reflux/README.md

   - Mutated data: A transformer returns a 'mutated' enum with the mutated data.
 This will pass the data along a Reflux pipeline.
   - Incomplete mutation - A transformer returns a 'needs more work' enum with the data in it's original type.
 This is used to feed the data back into the transformer for further processing.
 This behaviour is useful for recursive functions, such as walking through a directory tree.
   - Error - A transformer returns an 'error' enum with the error message.

+Note: As of version 1.2.0, the `Transformer` error handler simply prints the error to `stderr`.

 ### Router